keyinji/intro/README.md

 Git is one technology (on the command line) that helps us manage changes.
 About 95% of software comapnies in 2024 use git

+Git helps us keep track of changes but we still need to store the files somewhere.
+This is where companies like github, gitlab come into play.
+These companies _host_ our code.